 The evaluation to diagnose RA includes:

-Possibly drawing fluid from inflamed joints to analyze the extent of inflammation and rule out other arthritic conditions
+- Possibly drawing fluid from inflamed joints to analyze the extent of the inflammation and rule out other arthritic conditions